 Deliverables in support of the development and delivery of the FIKSO setting and scenario are grouped in the following Scenario Content Threads (SCTs):

-SCT “Strategic Setting” includes all information and documentation on identified fictitious actors and system of actors, directly and indirectly involved in the exercise crisis and/or conflict with regards to the political, (joint) military, socio-economic, infrastructural, information, cultural, humanitarian, legal and basic geographic / geospatial domains.
+SCT “Strategic Setting” includes all information and documentation on identified fictitious actors and system of actors, directly and indirectly involved in the exercise crisis and/or conflict with regards to the political, (Joint) military, socio-economic, infrastructural, information, cultural, humanitarian, legal and basic geographic / geospatial domains.

 SCT “Crisis / Conflict Development” includes all information and documentation describing events, circumstances and conditions leading to the exercise crisis and/or conflict.